ROBERT ALEX KAUFMAN

 Previously, I was a researcher at Harvard Medical School and Massachusetts General Hospital studying the effects of yoga and meditation on the brain.

 Driven and permanently curious, I strive to see the world from new angles and find novel solutions to age-old problems.

-Numbers and diagrams excite me, and in my free time I love to apply my scientific mindset to creative projects, often aimed at product design and user experience.
+Numbers and diagrams excite me, and in my free time I love to apply my scientific mindset to creative projects, often aimed at product design, systems design, and user experience.

 Currently about 79 million Americans are infected with Human Papillomavirus (HPV).
 In collaboration with the University of Maryland, we seek to decrease this number.

 Though they've seen great improvements in recent years, yoga mats still aren't perfect.
 I'm currently working to understand consumer needs to improve mats for yogis everywhere.

 o Magna Cum Laude with Research Distinction